toastedtoast/TOValueTransition/README.md

 As **TOValueTransition** supports many easing functions, you might want to use it as animation library to easily animate your views.

 ##Setup

+**CocoaPods**
+Simply add `pod 'TOValueTransition', '~> 1.0.1'` to your podfile.
+For more information about CocoaPods and the podfile visit http://guides.cocoapods.org/

+**Manual**
-Simply add all files from /TOValueTransition to your project and target.
+Add all files from /TOValueTransition to your project and target.
-**Cocoapods will be available soon.**

 ##Usage
 In the end there is only one important static method for **TOValueTransition**.